-Is your fair coming up and you want to make sure you're on the right track?
-Or maybe your event just finished and you want to see how it went?
+Do you want to make sure you're on track for your upcoming event?
+Or perhaps you have wrapped up your event and you want to see how it went?
 Our goal is to provide you with all the tools to host engaging and successful career events, and this article will help explain some of those tools.

-The analytics for your career fair or event are majorly broken up into two different tabs on your fair dashboard: the Analytics tab and the Meetings tab.
+The analytics for your career fair or event are majorly broken up into two different tabs on your event page: the Analytics tab and the Meetings tab.
 See below for a further breakdown of the Analytics tab and this article for the Meetings tab.

 The Analytics Tab

 On this tab, you will see a breakdown of how many people are visiting or taking a look at your fair and how different features are influencing those users' actions.
 One important note is these analytics are typically delayed by 24 hours, as they only update once a day.

 For each subsection on this page, you can filter your view by either students/candidates or recruiters, though the page will default to candidates.
 You can also export these statistics into a "Printer Friendly" view or into a spreadsheet for more advanced analysis.